sematext/docs/docs/monitoring/spm-faq.md

 Here are a few things to check and do:

-1. Log into your monitored servers and make sure there are running SPM monitor processes (there should be more than one of them)
+1. Log into your monitored servers and make sure there are running Sematext Agent processes (there should be more than one of them)

 2. Check if system time is correct.
 If not, you should adjust the time, restart the Sematext Agent with: